 Tanya Barrett is senior vice president of 2-1-1 Health and Human Services (HHS), a program of the United Way of Connecticut, which helps meet the needs of Connecticut residents by providing information, education and connection to services.
 She oversees the 2-1-1 HHS unit and specialty units including the Child Development Infoline.
 Previously, she worked in child protection and employment services for people with mental illness.

 She is a graduate of CT Health’s leadership program and previously served on the foundation’s Community Advisory Committee.

-John J. Crawford is currently president of Strategem, LLC.
+John J. Crawford is president of Strategem, LLC.
 Crawford also serves on the board of St. Martin de Porres Academy.

 Previously, Crawford served as chairman & CEO of Aristotle Corporation.
 Prior to that, he held top positions with the South Central Connecticut Water Authority, Holt Wexler Crawford & Merchant, New Haven Water Company, and Southern New England Telephone Company.
 In addition, he previously served on the boards of Webster Financial Corporation, the Guilford Community Foundation, Albertus Magnus College, and Central Connecticut Coast YMCA.